juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 </html>
 ```

-<p>So then, to change the color of the elements of a collection, we use indexing:</p>
+>- So then, to change the color of the elements of a collection, we use indexing:

 ```javascript
 const els = document.getElementsByTagName('li');